Merkel 'quite certain' government will survive

 "I am looking ahead and you can expect us to govern well during this legislative period," she said.

-A poll released Wednesday by the independent Forsa institute showed that Merkel's coalition only mustered 34-percent support, versus 47 percent for the Social Democrats and their frequent partners, the Green party.
+A poll released Wednesday by the independent Forsa institute showed Merkel's coalition only mustered 34-percent support, versus 47 percent for the Social Democrats and their frequent partners, the Green party.

 Forsa said it was the worst score for the centre-right camp since it started conducting the survey in 1986.